teralis/qr-docs/docs/intro.md

 ## Getting Started

-Ready to start organizing your items with QR Tub?
+Ready to start organizing your items with qrtub?
 Our documentation will guide you through everything you need to know:

 ### 1. Core Concepts
-Learn about the fundamental building blocks of QR Tub:
+Learn about the fundamental building blocks of qrtub:
 - [Understanding Tubs](./core-concepts/tubs) - Create and manage workspaces
 - [Working with Lists](./core-concepts/lists) - Organize items effectively
 - [QR Code Management](./core-concepts/qr-codes) - Generate and use QR codes